Well, friends. It’s officially 2021!!!

 Meanwhile, she did a lot of baking and taught herself to make sourdough bread.
 A good friend of ours surprised her one afternoon by dropping off a 25-pound bag of flour when it was so hard to come by.

-But David struggled too, in his own quiet way.
+But D struggled too, in his own quiet way.
 His newfound freedom (living in an off-campus apartment) was pulled out from under him, and a job he had lined up was also canceled.

 As for Paul and me, our jobs continued on, but there was definitely a period of uncertainty as we waited to see how things would play out.
 He set up an office in the basement, and of course, I already have a beautiful office setup here at home.